 The study unit is assessed on a scale from 1 to 5 based on course assignments and active attendance and participation.
 No exam.

-One factor is attendance and contribution activity, and the rest are oral and written assignments.
+There are 6 checkpoints for grading.
+One is attendance and contribution activity, and the rest are assignments.
 Each of these brings in 0 to 2 points such that

 0 points = task done but not handed in on time/not accepted before revision